-Utterly dominant since 2014, winning six Constructors' and six Drivers' Championships.
-Have the strategic aptitude to match their speed, and based on winter testing performance will be difficult to beat again in 2020.
+Utterly dominant since 2014, winning seven Constructors' and seven Drivers' Championships.
+Have the strategic aptitude to match their speed and will be very much the team to beat again in 2021.

 The marquee team of the sport with history and glamour galore.
-However has struggled to keep pace with Mercedes in recent years and enjoyed a difficult 2019 when the strategic gulf between the top two teams appeared to widen.
-Huge challenge awaits again in 2020.
+However has struggled to keep pace with Mercedes in recent years and suffered their worst result in 40 years after a dismal 2020 campaign.
+They are confident of some improvement in 2021.

 Red BullMilton Keynes1997Honda

 Boast arguably the best driver on the grid in Max Verstappen, and an absolute technical genius in Adrian Newey.
 Straight-line speed has always hurt them in recent years however when compared to Mercedes at the front of the grid.

 Once-mighty team with a glorious history.
 Continued down the long road to recovery with their best finish in the Constructors' Championship since 2012 with a P3 finish in 2020.
 Swap from Renault power to Mercedes power in 2021.